Monitoring Country

 Autonomous Recording Units (ARUs)

-They are sound recording devices that can be set to automatically record the sounds of Country over time and save them to a memory card.
+Autonomous Recording Units (ARUs) are a useful tool for monitoring animals that make calls or songs, like frogs and birds.
+They are a sound recording device that can be set to automatically record the sounds of Country over time and save them to a memory card.

 Song Meter.
 Credit: Department of Energy, Environment, and Climate Action.

-• Less stress for animals: Animals often change their behaviour when people are around.
+- Less stress for animals: Animals often change their behaviour when people are around.

-• Hear what we miss: ARUs can record all day and night, recording sounds made by animals that don’t call much or those that call when we're not around.
+- Hear what we miss: ARUs can record all day and night, recording sounds made by animals that don’t call much or those that call when we're not around.

-• Do the time for you: ARUs can capture data for long periods of time, requiring less time on Country.
+- Do the time for you: ARUs can capture data for long periods of time, requiring less time on Country.
 Monitoring over longer periods of time can increase the likelihood of picking up rare species, or species that don't call often.
 But they can need lots of time in the office to manage and analyse data.

-• Listen again later: Unlike relying on memory, ARUs save all their recordings.
+- Listen again later: Unlike relying on memory, ARUs save all their recordings.
 We can listen back later and use special computer programs to figure out which animals made the sounds.

-What can we learn?
+What can you learn?

-• Biodiversity – what calling species live on Country
+- Biodiversity – what calling species live on Country

-• Species Richness – how many different calling species live on Country
+- Species Richness – how many different calling species live on Country

-• Habitat preferences – what habitats species like to use and when they use it
+- Habitat preferences – what habitats species like to use and when they use it

 If you monitor at the same place at the same time every year, you can see if there are changes to the species that live on Country.
 You can look at changes over time and decide if your management, like Feral Cat control, is working well.

-What can’t we learn?
+What can’t you learn?

-• You can’t monitor animals that don’t call or aren’t calling at the time when you are monitoring.
+You can’t monitor animals that don’t call or aren’t calling at the time when you are monitoring.
 You also can’t assume that because you didn’t hear a species calling, that it isn’t on Country.
 Maybe it just wasn't at the sites where your ARUs were, or it only calls at specific times of day, night, or year.

 Using ARUs the Right-way